MaayanLab/Workshop.io/pages/Instruction.md

 ### Manage Collection

-Click the collection to `copy the collection link to share`, `download the collection`, or `download metadata` in JSON format.
+Based on the collection level, you can get the link to share using `copy the collection link to share`.
+With `download the collection` you can download all files under the collection at once, and able to download metadata in JSON format using `download metadata`.
+Click the name of the collection to access it.
 ![img](./assets/images/lyme/collection_4.png)<br><br>

-Select a file and able to using the following functionalities.
+You can select a file and able to use the following functionalities on the file level.
 ![img](./assets/images/lyme/collection_5.png)<br><br>

-- View Details
+- View Details: See the details of file
 ![img](./assets/images/lyme/details_1.png)

-- Remove From Collection
+- Remove From Collection: Remove the file from the collection.
+The file will still be available on LymeMIND.
-- Copy link
+- Copy link: Get the link to download the file
 - Download File
 - Download Metadata